Word page

 Meaning in plain English

-Truncheon means a short heavy club, especially one carried by a police officer; also a staff or baton-like rod in older usage.
+In plain English, truncheon refers to a short heavy club, especially one carried by a police officer; also a staff or baton-like rod in older usage.
+It is most useful when a plain label would tell the truth but miss the tone, flavor, or comic edge.

 Why this word feels absurd